 Reproduction and cloning

-You may wish to view this BBC News item from 2005 about some hostility in France towards GM crops.
+You may wish to view this BBC News item from 2006 about how the UK seems to have fallen behind other countries in animal cloning.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.